danielpwhite/Web-App-Deployed/README.md

 Leveraging the power of AWS to host and maintain a Kubernetes cluster, simplifying the process of deploying and managing containerized                                 applications at scale.
 ### Monitoring
 Using Prometheus to track the performance and health of the application's services, ensuring reliability and rapid troubleshooting.
-### Helm
-Streamlining the management of Kubernetes deployments with Helm charts, making it easier to define, install, and upgrade complex applications.

 ## Tech Stack